-Originally from St.Louis, drea brown is currently a PhD candidate in African and African Diaspora Studies at UT Austin.
+Originally from St.Louis, drea brown completed her PhD in African and African Diaspora Studies at UT Austin.
 Her work has appeared in a variety of literary journals most recently Stand Our Ground: Poems for Trayvon Martin and Marissa Alexander and Southern Indiana Review. drea is also the winner of the 2014 Gold Line Press poetry chapbook competition judged by Douglas Kearney.
 Her chapbook dear girl: a reckoning was released in 2015.

 When I was awarded this residency at Fresh Milk, there was a thrill that ran through me that there are not yet words to fully describe.
 But I can tell you about the rush of colours that came with it.
 There was gold in my chest, flecks of it covering my hands, a red in my palm that was too brilliant to look away from; for days I dreamt of blues I had never seen.
 And then, a whirlwind of days, an early morning flight, and somehow I walked right out of the halls of academia and back into my poet self, off the plane and into a welcomed rainstorm.
 Ready or not.
 It is still all settling in.